 Of the medical offices on the street level at The Watermark, two are of particular interest.

 Anna Magee, one of his seven children and the last to survive him, lived at 1720 Walnut Street, engaged in civic and religious associations.
 When she died in 1923, she left $1,285,000 to Jefferson Hospital to establish what is now the Magee Rehabilitation Hospital, to provide quality care to those in need of physical convalescence no matter their income.
-This hospital moved to a refurbished factory at 1513 Race Street in 1958.
+This Magee Memorial Hospital for Convalescents moved to a refurbished factory at 1513 Race Street in 1958.

 Two businesses with moderately deep histories on the east side of The Watermark.